eddiejibson/limitrr/README.md

 - [x]   Unit Tests
 - [x]   Pass parameters into functions via an object
 - [x]   Ability to slow down responses after a certain amount of requests
+- [x]   Extend options further to allow things like IP exclusion (asides from just local).

 ## Attention: We've moved the documentation!
 Each function now has it own page along with better examples.